No amount of alcohol at any stage of pregnancy is safe for your baby.

 Find new routines and activities so you can spend time together away from alcohol.
 Be supportive and focus on trying to find practical ways to help.

 Never pressurise someone into taking a drink.
-Don't make a comment about them when they say no when they are offered a drink.
+Do not make a comment about them when they say no when they are offered a drink.

 If you are having a social event, have a variety of alcohol-free drinks available.
 Be discreet in the way you offer drinks to avoid people making a comment.